 The modern world is exciting, fast-paced, and challenging.
-In addition, interactions amongst individuals and entities are more diverse than ever, given the rampant pace of globalization alongside technological advancements that facilitate the ability for near-constant communication.
+In addition, interactions amongst individuals and entities are more diverse than ever, given the rampant pace of globalization alongside technological advancements that facilitate near-constant communication.

 Text to speech software has undergone significant advancement in recent years, and many platforms enable consumers and enterprises to personalize voices by gender, including specialized accents, and language, including several dozen of the most commonly spoken languages in the world.